 However on the 1960 Mini Miglia which finished at Capesthorne Hall, Near Macclesfield and with a lot of pressure from me, we finished a magnificent 3rd overall from an entry list of the Country's finest crews; there being only three cars without Fails.
 This pressure was obviously too much, she entered few events afterwards.
-I also did several Rallies with Ronnie Wilson, Arthur Hobson, Frank Grange and Geoff Haggie entered under Cavendish Car Club and Congleton & District Motor Club.
+I also did several Rallies with Ronnie Wilson, Arthur Hobson, Phil Simister, Frank Grange and Geoff Haggie entered under Cavendish Car Club and Congleton & District Motor Club.

 Having had many battles with Reg McBride made me appreciate what a good driver he was and that I wouldn't mind teaming up with him, so I decided that when he would next ask who was I navigating for, I would answer by saying "I am navigating for anybody".
 Well sure enough he answered the bait and asked whether I would do a few events with him?
 Needless to say I jumped at the chance!